 The Public Prosecutor's office of Rome, Italy, notified our Italian subsidiary, Philip Morris Italia S.r.l. ("PM Italia"), as well as three former or current employees and a former external consultant of PM Italia in July 2020 and March 2020, respectively, that it concluded a preliminary investigation against them for alleged contravention of anti-corruption laws and related disruption of trade freedom.
 The Public Prosecutor alleges that the individuals involved promised certain personal favors to government officials from January to July of 2018 in exchange for favorable treatment for PM Italia, and that PM Italia lacked appropriate organizational controls to prevent the alleged actions by the individuals.
-In September 2020, the Public Prosecutor referred the matter to trial.
-On May 11, 2021, a preliminary hearing judge referred all charges to trial set to begin September 22, 2021.
+At the first trial hearing held on September 22, 2021, BAT filed a civil claim against PM Italia claiming vicarious liability for any wrongdoing of its former or current employees.
+BAT claims EUR 50 million in damages.
+The court admitted the claim as a matter of course and issued summons for PM Italia to appear as civil party in the case.
+The next trial hearing is scheduled for December 15, 2021.
 PM Italia believes the charges brought against it by the Public Prosecutor are without merit and will defend them vigorously.